Analysis: Gold: For richer, for poorer as crisis cools

 LONDON Extreme strain in the global economy has given way to something less hair-raising.
 So does the last investor in "safe-haven" gold, switch out the lights?

-After a storming start to 2012, bullion prices have lost some of their lustre in recent weeks in line with a reassessment of global economic health.
+After a storming start to 2012, bullion prices have lost some of their luster in recent weeks in line with a reassessment of global economic health.

 Jumbo-sized liquidity taps are off in Europe, while the jury is out on a further round of U.S. quantitative easing.